 Please note your rights and choices vary depending upon your location, and some information may be exempt from certain requests under applicable law.

 You may be able to exercise some of these rights by submitting your request at https://preferences.aura.com/privacy or by using the settings and tools provided in our services.
 For example, you may be able to update your user account details via the relevant account settings screen of our apps.
 You may also be able to opt out from receiving marketing communications from us by clicking an “opt out” or “unsubscribe” link in such communications.
 Specifically, the GDPR gives users residing in the EU the rights to access, correct, delete, or object to the processing of your personal information.
 If you are a resident of any EU member country, you may exercise these rights by submitting your request at https://preferences.aura.com/privacy.
 For other inquiries, you can contact our Data Protection Officer (DPO).
 Aura has appointed Bird & Bird DPO Services SRL as a DPO, and may be reached:

-Otherwise, if you wish to exercise any of these rights, you may contact us using the details in the “Contact Us” section below.
+Otherwise, for all users, if you wish to exercise any of these rights, you may also contact us using the details in the “Contact Us” section below.
 As permitted by law, we may ask you to verify your identity before taking further action on your request.

 9. Legal Basis for Our Processing of Your Personal Data